What is couple counselling and how does it work?

 +

-How long does couple counselling take?
+How much does online couple counselling cost in India?

 +